Summary:

 The bare minimum documentation for a loan transaction is a completed application, the most recent payment statement, and three months’ bank statements.
 Ensuring all these documents are in order and up to date is crucial.

-The loan is a second trust deed.
+The loan is a second Trust deed.
 Please let me know whether placing a second lien on the property is allowed.
 The first lien may prohibit placing a junior lien on the property, particularly for commercial properties.

-As a matter of law, you can place a second lien on a single unit or up to four units.
+As a matter of Law, you can place a second lien on a single unit or up to four units.

-An exception may apply if the first trust deed is in the name of a prior owner, rather than the current owner.
+An exception may apply if the first Trust deed is in the name of a prior owner, rather than the current owner.
 In that case, you may want to have it passed by your attorney.

 A geo-tracker database should scan all commercial properties to determine whether they or the surrounding properties may be contaminated.
 Then, please download the summary and place it in your digital loan file.